Appendix I - Part 2

 - Jane Jones or Henry Walter Jones after 1861 when Jane was 17 years old and Henry was 9 years old, still living with their parents,

-- Sarah Sophia Nelms Jones or William Jones after 1871 when Sarah 23 years old and William 21 years, all still living with their parents.
+- William Jones after 1871 when William was 21 years and still living with their parents.

 For the remainder this is detailed below: